fastrgv/Asud/README.md

 * Naked triples **within boxes** are NOT shown to reduce clutter.
 Same for naked quads & naked pairs.
 * The last 10 view-toggles are mutually exclusive: activating one deactivates others.
-* Linked-Pairs (l-key): each digit might have multiple chains that are cycled thru in order;
-	(you can make a quick exit by pressing a different view-toggle key).
+* Linked-Pairs (l-key): each digit might have multiple chains of related pairs that are cycled thru in order; (you can make a quick exit by pressing a different view-toggle key).
 * Key-Cell test (k-key): performs Key-Cell test on all cells in lexicographic order until a contradiction is found.
 If so, the hypothetical singles are shown in Blue and resulting empty cells in Blue outline.
 Deleted digits are shown in Orange.
 * Digit-Doubles (d-key) shows houses with only 2 aligned, like-digits.
 Row/Col shows rows and columns with digit-doubles, while Box shows boxes with digit-doubles.
 Each of these modes highlight the doubles in red, any [assertable] singles in Green, and removable candidates in cyan.